The Best Scenic Drives In Hawaii

 Kamakou Preserve

-From Kaunakakai to the end of the line in Halawa Beach Park, Molokai’s Highway 450 is the epitome of a Polynesian scenic drive.
-With hardly anyone on the road aside from a few fallen coconuts, stop at historical sites such as ancient fishponds and churches, splash and snorkel in pristine Mile 20 and Sandy Beach, chit chat with the locals at Mana’e Goods & Grindz, and head down to the Halawa Valley where you can bathe in one its twin beaches or hike with a guide deep inside the valley to a natural swimming pool fed by waterfalls.
+From Kaunakakai to Halawa Beach Park, Molokai’s Highway 450 is the epitome of a Polynesian scenic drive.
+With hardly anyone on the road, apart from a few fallen coconuts, stop at historical sites such as ancient fishponds and churches.
+Splash and snorkel in pristine Mile 20 and Sandy Beach, and chit-chat with the locals at Mana’e Goods & Grindz.
+Then, head down to the Halawa Valley to swim in one of the twin beaches or hike with a guide deep inside the valley to a waterfall.

 Best Scenic Drives In Maui